Paisabazaar app Today!

 • T is the tenure (in years)

-When your fixed deposit is booked with the quarterly or monthly interest pay out option, the accrued interest is paid at monthly or quarterly intervals.
+When your fixed deposit is booked with the quarterly or monthly interest payout option, the accrued interest is paid at monthly or quarterly intervals.
 That is why the maturity amount remains the same as the principal amount.

-Using a Fixed Deposit Calculator makes it easier for depositors to ascertain their FD maturity amount and interest payout beforehand, thereby, helping them align their FD investment with their financial goals and cash flow requirements.
+Using a fixed deposit calculator makes it easier for depositors to ascertain their FD maturity amount and interest payout beforehand, thereby, helping them align their FD investment with their financial goals and cash flow requirements.
 For example, using online calculators for FD maturity calculation will help investors determine whether the maturity amount will be sufficient to meet their financial goals.
 Those using online calculators for FD interest calculation will be able to determine whether the interest income received on opting for payout option would meet their cash flow requirements.

-Deposit amount, tenure of the deposit as well as the prevailing FD rates are required to use a Fixed Deposit calculator.
+Deposit amount, tenure of the deposit as well as the prevailing FD rates are required to use a fixed deposit calculator.